What is a Customer Journey Map? [Free Download]

 Mightybytes hosting affinity diagram in Trello

-By reviewing each channel and touchpoint as well as the feelings associated with them, this process should focus on solutions and uncover ample opportunities for improving your product or service.
+Reviewing channels, touchpoints, and feelings should uncover ample opportunities to improve your product or service.
 To create an affinity diagram relevant to your customer journey map:

-3. Devise several solutions for each touchpoint to help transition negative opinions into positive experiences.
+3. Possible solutions: Devise several solutions for each touchpoint to help transition negative opinions into positive experiences.
 If possible, estimate how long each might take.

-5. Prioritize the most egregious discrepancies—the areas where customers are potentially most frustrated.
+5. Prioritize: Make the most egregious discrepancies, where customers are potentially most frustrated, your biggest priorities.

-While identifying the low-hanging fruit will help you make quick fixes, which will no doubt be appreciated, put most of your effort into those areas where the largest gap exists between customer frustration and customer satisfaction.
-Fixing these problems will likely have the biggest impact in keeping customers happy for the long term.
+Identifying the low-hanging fruit will help you make quick fixes, which will no doubt be appreciated.
+However, understanding where the largest gaps between customer frustration and customer satisfaction exist will likely have the biggest impact.
+Ultimately, this will create more happy, long-term customers.

 Step 5: Creating the Final Customer Journey Map

-Taking cues from our Trello board, we then created a visual representation of the entire customer journey which includes all of the above steps: research, touchpoints, channels, feelings, and solutions from the affinity diagram.
 How you visualize a customer journey map will depend on the product or service you hope to improve.
 Some customer journey maps rely heavily on statistics, infographics, and data visualization.
-The bulk of our map focuses on solutions and opportunities over time (the template for this is available for download at the end of this article).
+The map below focuses on solutions and opportunities over time with brief descriptions of each.
+You can download a blank version of this template at the end of this article.

 Digital version of a Customer Journey Map for our Hosting and Maintenance Service